 Because of the prayers of Presbyterians in the U.S. and because of their response as the hands and feet of Christ, the people in Zambia are facing fewer challenges.

 Next, Central Presbyterian Church in Lafayette, Indiana, felt called to “Raise the Roof” for the mother care shelter.
 This building has truly been built in partnership, a partnership between CCAP, Central Presbyterian, and the local government, which had provided some of the funds to originally start the construction in 2015.
-Through this partnership the building is now complete, and painting is underway with completion scheduled for March.
+Through this partnership, the building is now complete, and painting is underway.

-Charles and Melissa Johnson are mission co-workers serving in Zambia at the invitation of the Church of Central Africa Presbyterian (CCAP), Zambia Synod.
+Melissa Johnson, Mission Co-Worker in Zambia at the invitation of the Church of Central Africa Presbyterian (CCAP), Zambia Synod

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.